 Fund Rules

-Cardano Open:
+Cardano Open: Ecosystem

-Cardano Partners:
+Cardano Partners: Tier-1 Enterprise Integrations

 Purpose of this document

-These rules apply to each individual or entity participating in a project proposal, whether as an applicant, as co-participant with other individuals/entities or as a project team member (“Project Participants”) and other participants in Project Catalyst, including Community Reviewers and Community Moderators (together with the Project Participants, “Catalyst Participants”).
-These rules reflect the mission of Project Catalyst to benefit the Cardano ecosystem, learning from previous funding rounds of what works and what could be improved.
+These Rules apply to (a) each individual or entity participating in a project proposal, whether as an applicant or project participant (collectively “Project Participants”) and (b) other participants in Project Catalyst, including Community Reviewers, Community Moderators, and Milestone Reviewers (together with the Project Participants, “Catalyst Participants”).

-All Catalyst Participants must comply at all times with these rules and any additional terms and general guidance made available by the operator and administrator of Fund13 (the “Fund Operator”).
+All Catalyst Participants must comply at all times with these Rules and any additional terms and general guidance made available by the Fund Operator of Fund15.
+Any breach of the Project Catalyst Terms and Conditions, including these Rules, will be treated seriously and may result in suspension or termination of funding and/or loss of eligibility to participate in future Catalyst funding rounds.

 Eligibility criteria - who can apply for funding?